 When your joints are the cause of your pain woes, the last thing you’ll want to do is put added pressure on them.
 So avoid high-impact exercise like running and jumping.
 Instead, turn to low- or no-impact exercises.

 Swimming is one of the best no-impact exercises you can do.
-The water gives you buoyancy – you float – and takes the pressure off your joints.
+The water gives you buoyancy – you float – and it takes the pressure off your joints.
 Plus, swimming around in a pool takes a lot of strength due to the resistance the water creates.
 So your muscles will get stronger and better support your joints out of the pool.

-If you’re a member of a gym or community center, take advantage of the stationary bicycle.
+If you’re a member of a gym or community center, you can take advantage of the stationary bicycle.
 The stationary bicycle gets you moving, elevates your heart rate, and doesn’t put any unnecessary pressure on your joints.
 Your heart will become stronger and healthier, and you may even come to love the “runner’s high” effects of a good cardio bike workout.

 Flexibility and Balance